yashpandey474/AI-Disease-Prediction-System/README.md

 # AI-Disease-Prediction-System
 AI-Disease Prediction System Project

-This report focuses on the model of predictive diagnosis involving data munging, feature selection, model training and accuracy calculation.
+This project focuses on the model of predictive diagnosis involving data munging, feature selection, model training and accuracy calculation.
 We try to introduce and validate methods that improve certain aspects of this process.